-In considering particular time periods, especially the month of July, bear in mind that the temperature can be extremely hot and humid, and crowds will be at their height, possibly making the overall experience of travelling and sightseeing, an uncomfortable one, so try to avoid this period if possible.
+When considering particular time periods, especially the month of July, bear in mind that the temperature can be extremely hot and humid, as well as very crowdy., This will possibly make the overall experience of travelling and sightseeing, an uncomfortable one, so try to avoid this period if possible.

 (2) COMPROMISING YOUR SAFETY WITH YOUR MONEY